Battleroid/dotfiles/README.md

 Would love to get some simple icons in the status bar so I can intepret the information easier.

+Added a bunch of information to the config and status information.
+Completely changed the colorscheme to a purple-ish theme based off the the hybrid-vim colorscheme.
+Changed the status bar to use a dark red for downed services, and aqua blue for running services.
+Again, based off of the hybrid-vim colorscheme.

 X
 =